Morse v. Frederick: District court

 The United States District Court for the District of Alaska dismissed Frederick's case on summary judgment.
 The district court reasoned that Bethel School District No. 403 v.
-Fraser, as opposed to Tinker v.
-Des Moines Independent Community School District, governed Frederick's school speech.
-Under this premise, the Court ruled that, given the stipulated facts, Morse and the school board had not infringed Frederick's First Amendment rights, because Morse had reasonably interpreted the banner as contravening the school's policies on drug abuse prevention.
+Fraser governed Frederick's school speech.
+Under this precedent, the Court ruled that, given the stipulated facts, Morse and the school board had not infringed Frederick's First Amendment rights, because Morse had reasonably interpreted the banner as contravening the school's policies on drug abuse prevention.
+Frederick appealed this ruling to the Ninth Circuit Court of Appeals.

 Ninth Circuit

 The Ninth Circuit reversed the decision of the District Court.
 The unanimous panel decision was written by Judge Andrew Kleinfeld.

-First, the Court decided that the incident should be interpreted under school-speech doctrines, even though Frederick was standing across the street, and not on school grounds.
+First, the Court decided that the incident should be interpreted under school speech doctrines, even though Frederick was standing across the street, and not on school grounds.